Master of Athletic Training

 Graduation Requirements: Students completing the MAT and graduating with a Masters degree from C-SC must complete all program requirements.
 Program requirements include satisfactory completion of all coursework, adherence to all retention criteria, and verification from the Program Director.
 Additionally, prior to conferment of your degree all tuition, fees, and out-standing financial balances must be rectified.
-For complete graduation requirements, refer to the academic catalog published in the year you began the program.
+For complete graduation requirements, refer to the published in the year you began the program.

 Transportation Requirements: Clinical coursework and rotations will require students to travel off-campus.
 These distances could be within an one hour or more radius, but typically 30 minutes or less.
 Students are responsible for access to or possession of reliable transportation.
 The program is not responsible for securing, scheduling or assisting students with transportation.

 Student Withdrawal & Refund: Students who withdraw from the institution may be eligible for a portion of their tuition and fees.
 Please see the for up to date information.